simplifiedcourses/simplifiedcourses.github.io/_posts/2022-12-06-angular-change-detection-quiz-explained.md

 ## Conclusion

 I hope you enjoyed the video, and are able to ace the Quiz now!
-If you want to support me or want a deeper understanding of Angular Change Detection there is a **50% discount coupon** hidden in the video.

-Get the ebook By clicking on the image below (discount code in the video)!
+If you want to support me or want a deeper understanding of Angular Change Detection, get the ebook By clicking on the image below!
 [![](/assets/angular-change-detection-cheat-sheet-explained/ebook.png)](https://www.simplified.courses/angular-change-detection-simplified-e-book)

 Thanks for your time and let's talk soon!